boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/radial-gauge.md

 #### Start

 Allows you to set the start value of the selected range.
-This option is displayed only if the Show Range is true.
+This option is displayed only if Show Range is true.

 #### End

 Allows you to set the end value of the selected range.
-This option is displayed only if the Show Range is true.
+This option is displayed only if Show Range is true.

 #### Color

 Allows you to set the color of the selected range.
-This option is displayed only if the Show Range is true.
+This option is displayed only if Show Range is true.

 #### Value Color
-You can customize color for the Actual value displayed in the Radial Gauge by range color or default label color.
+You can customize the color for the Actual value displayed in the Radial Gauge by range color or default label color.

 #### Label Color
-You can customize color for the Radial Gauge labels with the range color or default color.
+You can customize the color for the Radial Gauge labels with the range color or default color.

 ### Link

-You can enable linking and configure to navigate to a general URL with or without parameters.
+You can enable linking and configure it to navigate to a general URL with or without parameters.
 For more details, refer to the [linking URLs](/visualizing-data/working-with-widgets/linking-urls-and-dashboards/).

 ![Link](/static/assets/visualizing-data/visualization-widgets/images/radial-gauge/linking.png)